Ranked: The best true crime documentaries on Netflix, according to Rotten Tomatoes

-There’s everything from murder, to false confessions and mafias to child criminals.
+There’s everything from murder and false confessions to drug crimes and the college admissions scandal.
 But what are the ultimate best true crime series and films that Netflix has to offer?
 Here is a full ranking of the best true crime documentaries and docuseries on Netflix right now, according to their score on Rotten Tomatoes.

 The Staircase is a 13-episode, Netflix true crime docuseries about the 2001 death of novelist Michael Peterson’s wife, Kathleen Peterson.
 He claimed she died after falling down the stairs at their home, but a medical examiner determined she had been beaten with a weapon, which led to Peterson becoming a suspect in what would become a murder investigation.
 It’s a classic Netflix true crime series, which is reflected in its 94 per cent Rotten Tomatoes score.

 Surviving R-Kelly has scored 95 per cent.
 The six part documentary is all about sexual and physical abuse claims against R Kelly and includes interviews with several women who recall their experiences.

 Some of the historic allegations against him include marrying a minor, inducing someone into an indecent sexual relationship, videotaping him having sex with a woman without her knowledge and selling the tape, making child pornography and trapping six women in a sex “cult”.

 14. Bikram: Yogi, Guru, Predator – 96 per cent